 The final head wall hindered our advances and resulted in a longer than expected summit day.
 We were out there for almost 19 hours.
 This was an exhilarating but exhausting trip, which pushed us to our limits both mentally and physically.
 Island peak should not be underestimated.
 Below is an account of how I prepared for and completed this climb.

-If you Google ‘climb island peak’ you will be bombarded with dozens of companies selling commercial expeditions to Island Peak, but why did I choose Ian Taylor Trekking?
+If you Google ‘climb island peak’.
+You will be bombarded with dozens of companies, all selling commercial expeditions to Island Peak.
+Why did I choose Ian Taylor Trekking?